 Manpreet: Right when I finished my college.
 I was already working part time on a couple of projects.
 I took up a few more and I was ready to ignore the offer letters I got.

 Abhishek: How many blogs you have and tell us something about every blog you have.

-- Brijraj Blog (http://blog.brijraj.com): Brijraj is a Delhi-based fashion brand that recently stepped into the retail sector.
-I have been working on their blog since almost three years and have truly seen a niche growing in such an exponential manner.
+Brijraj Blog ( http://blog.brijraj.com ): Brijraj is a Delhi-based fashion brand that recently stepped into the retail sector.
+I have been working on their blog for almost three years and have truly seen a niche growing in such an exponential manner.
 It’s all about Indian Fashion – suits, sarees and lehengas.